 - Air Quality: Visit Summit County Environmental Health for guidelines on minimizing air quality impacts from smoke emissions.

 Wildfire Prevention Patrol

-In summer 2018, Summit County partnered with the U.S. Forest Service, local towns and local fire districts to conduct wildfire prevention patrols.
-A four-person U.S. Forest Service crew patrolled the Dillon Ranger District of the White River National Forest throughout the summer.
+Summit County has partnered with the U.S. Forest Service to conduct wildfire prevention patrols.
+A four-person U.S. Forest Service crew is patrolling the Dillon Ranger District of the White River National Forest throughout the summer.

-The crew conducted campsite monitoring, visitor contacts and fire-prevention messaging throughout the Dillon Ranger District, which is located entirely within Summit County.
-Crew members informed visitors about U.S. Forest Service and Summit County regulations that protect natural resources and prevent wildfires.
-Contact with individuals in undeveloped, dispersed campsites was the top priority.
-In addition to the USFS crew, personnel from the Summit County Sheriff's Office also conducted fire-prevention patrol work.
+The crew conducts campsite monitoring, visitor contacts and fire-prevention messaging throughout the Dillon Ranger District, which is located entirely within Summit County.
+Crew members inform visitors about U.S. Forest Service and Summit County regulations that protect natural resources and prevent wildfires.
+Contact with individuals in undeveloped, dispersed campsites is the top priority.
+In addition to the USFS crew, personnel from the Summit County Sheriff's Office also conducts fire-prevention patrol work.

 - Baby supplies (bottles, formula, diapers, baby food)

 - First aid kit